seanmull/vimwiki/pair programming from sarmed.md

 1. rabbit Mq cluster operator
 2. operator then uses the rabbitMQ api to provide the definiton
 3. add queue to rmq using the yaml file in middleware folder
+4. do the same with the bindings look for the nl-exchange folder

 The main exchange were all the pods goes to nl-exchange queues destinations from the exchange